it-academy-svhec/intro-to-programming/primers/C Programming: Hello World Primer.md

 1. Run `ls` to confirm that the program is showing.

+1. Run the `hello_world` program:

+        ./hello_world

-1. The old `a.out` program should still be there, but you can delete that with the following command:
+1. The old `a.out` program should still be there, but you can delete that now:

         rm a.out